What came first, the chicken or the Clover Club Cocktail?

 The Clover Club is another of those recipes for which the “authentic” or “accepted”recipe is difficult to establish.
 According to David Wondrich, the first printed version of the Clover Club, named after and served at a men’s club in Philadelphia, is from Paul Lowe’s 1909 Drinks: How to Mix and Serve Them.
 Right from the start, things get complicated.
 Lowe’s recipe calls for gin, vermouth, raspberry syrup, sugar, and the white of one egg.
 The one ingredient left out is lemon juice, which appears in most subsequent recipes and many assume the omission to be a printer’s error.
 Over time, the drink lost its vermouth, switched lime juice for lemon (some calling the lime version a Clover Leaf cocktail while others added a mint leaf to the lemon version and called that a Clover Leaf–it’s enough to make your head spin), and used grenadine instead of raspberry which makes a completely different cocktail.

 If we are looking for the “authentic” recipe, then we have to return to Lowe’s 1909 version and decide whether the lemon juice should be included.
-Without it, the drink would be very sweet, but that is not unusual for many drinks from the turn of the century and after.
+Without it, the drink would be very sweet, but that is not unusual for many drinks from the turn of the century.
 The original recipe called for one ounce of each ingredient (except the sugar, of course) and would be nigh on undrinkable.
 So already we need to start tinkering.
 The following recipe, courtesy Cold-glass.com, adjusts the ingredients a bit to make a more balanced drink.

 1 ½ oz Gin (London dry style)